aborisevich/ABTest/readme.txt

 Where thoughts serenely sweet express,
 How pure, how dear their dwelling-place.

-And on that cheek, and o’er that brow,
+And on that cheek, and o’er that brow, Branch A
 So soft, so calm, yet eloquent,
 The smiles that win, the tints that glow,
 But tell of days in goodness spent,